Laryngectomy: Identification

 To determine the severity/spread of the laryngeal cancer and the level of vocal fold function, indirect laryngoscopies using mirrors, endoscopies (rigid or flexible) and/or stroboscopies may be performed.
 Other methods of visualization using CT scans, MRIs and PET scans and investigations of the cancer through biopsy can also be completed.
 Acoustic observations can also be utilized, where certain laryngeal cancer locations (e.g. at the level of the glottis) can cause an individual's voice to sound hoarse.

-Examinations are used to determine the tumor classification (TNM classification) and the stage (1-4) of the tumor.
+Examinations are used to determine the tumor classification (TNM classification) and the stage (1–4) of the tumor.
 The increasing classifications from T1 to T4 indicates the spread/size of the tumor and provides information on which surgical intervention is recommended, where T1-T3 (smaller tumors) may require partial laryngectomies and T4 (larger tumors) may require complete laryngectomies.
 Radiation and/or chemotherapy may also be used.

 The airways and ventilation after laryngectomy

 The anatomy and physiology of the airways change after laryngectomy.
 After a total laryngectomy, the individual breathes through a stoma where the tracheostomy has created an opening in the neck.
 There is no longer a connection between the trachea and the mouth and nose.
-These individuals are termed total neck breathers.
 After a partial laryngectomy, the individual breathes mainly through the stoma, but a connection still exists between the trachea and upper airways such that these individuals are able to breathe air through the mouth and nose.
-They are therefore termed partial neck breathers.
 The extent of breathing through the upper airways in these individuals varies and a tracheostomy tube is present in many of them.
 Ventilation and resuscitation of total and partial neck breathers is performed through the stoma.
 However, for these individuals, the mouth should be kept closed and the nose should be sealed to prevent air escape during resuscitation.